dijitlalchemist/LWTC/README.md

 A COPY OF THIS PROJECT'S LICENSE IS ONLINE at <https://github.com/dijitlalchemist/LWTC/LICENSE>.

-Like Our Work?
+LIKE OUR WORK...

 SUBSCRIBE to THE KING'S BADASS QUARTERLY at https://patreon.com/thekingofslop, and HELP US KEEP THIS PROJECT RUNNING...
-PLUS 7 LIMITED EDITION PRINTS by THE KING OF SLOP.
+PLUS RECEIVE INSIGHTS and 7 LIMITED EDITION PRINTS by THE KING OF SLOP.